in

 This difference in the prices can shift the diabesity pandemic from Western countries to developing countries, adding more burden to the already stressed populations.

-A low-calorie diet and physical exercise are essential and considered the two pillars of diabetes control, the role of medication can not be ignored.
-Diabetes Medicines make the third pillar of diabetes control.
+A low-calorie diet and physical exercise are essential and considered the two pillars of diabetes control; the role of medication can not be ignored.
+Diabetes Medicines make up the third pillar of diabetes control.

-It is important to choose the right medicine for an obese diabetic patient so as the vicious cycle of weight gain, immobility, and uncontrolled diabetes does not begin.
+It is important to choose the right medicine for an obese diabetic patient so that the vicious cycle of weight gain, immobility, and uncontrolled diabetes does not begin.

 What Diabetes Medication Causes Weight Gain?